Josh Hannay: Cronulla-Sutherland Sharks

 In round 11 of the 2021 NRL season, he earned his first win as Cronulla-Sutherland interim coach as the club defeated fierce rivals St. George Illawarra 13–12.

 Hannay is currently an assistant coach with the Queensland State of Origin Team.

 Gold Coast Titans

 On 25 August 2025, the Gold Coast announced that Des Hasler would not be the team coach in 2026 with them announcing that Hannay would take over as head coach from 2026.

 On 16 October 2025, it was announced that there was a clause in Hannay's contract which stated that if Craig Bellamy was approached by the Gold Coast to become head coach that Hannay would be demoted to assistant head coach.

+Hannay's reign as Gold Coast head coach got off to the worst possible start as they lost to his former club Cronulla 50-10 in round 1 of the 2026 NRL season.

+Hannay finished his first season as Gold Coast head coach with the club finishing 16th on the table, the same position they finished in 2025.